aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 **Note:** This command will invoke the system to run it once immediately after it is created.
-To ensure that the solution can track licenses on an on-going schedule, update the above command --schedule-expression, see [create-association](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ssm/create-association.html) in the AWS CLI Command Reference.
+To ensure that the solution can track licenses on an on-going schedule, update the above command using --schedule-expression, see [create-association](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ssm/create-association.html) in the AWS CLI Command Reference.